 Who am I?
 My name is Mark Senak.
-I’m a lawyer and I work in the Washington D.C. office of the international communications firm FleishmanHillard.
+I’m a lawyer and I work in the New York office of the international communications firm FleishmanHillard.
 For the past several years, I have been consulting with pharmaceutical, biologic and device companies that are engaged in the process of bringing new medical products to market.
 I offer both a breadth and depth of thought and experience when it comes to the approval and marketing of pharmaceutical drugs, particularly as related to their regulation by the FDA.
 I have done a good deal of crisis and issues management work.
 My public affairs experience began when I served for many years in HIV advocacy.

 I have written and spoken in various publications and venues on the impact of the regulatory environment on the marketing of medical products.
 I have also worked a great deal in counseling clients on issues and crises management.
 That has come in handy in working with clients as they prepare to sponsor a new medical treatment before the FDA – because it is all about managing the various issues that a candidate treatment faces in the areas of safety and efficacy.